openemr/openemr/interface/modules/custom_modules/oe-module-comlink-telehealth/Readme.md

   4. Now go to the main menu bar in Admin -> Config and open up the Telehealth settings
   5. Fill out Telehealth settings with what you received when you subscribed.

+### User Permissions
+For users launching appointments from the calendar (staff, providers, etc), the user must have the patients/appt write permission (IE they can update/write to the calendar).

+Users must also have access to the patient demographics (patient/demo) permission.

 ### Service Cost
 *Notice: Pricing subject to change*
   - $16/mo. per provider unlimited sessions.